tk1971-Jpn/Import-organ-STL-data-into-Blender/README.md

 <img width="612" alt="import STL" src="https://github.com/user-attachments/assets/dddbcbf0-cb61-4f53-ad69-a31862f54a1f" />

-Since the object sizes are too large and exceed Blender's workspace limits, they are scaled down to 1/50th upon import.
+**Note:** Since the object sizes are too large and exceed Blender's workspace limits, they are scaled down to 1/50th upon import.